The Pelagian Controversy: An Introduction to the Enemies of Grace and the Conspiracy of Lost Souls

 “Too often we pick winners and losers from the history of Christianity and want the past to resemble our blinders in the present.
 Stuart Squires has transcended the label of patrologist, while still marshalling the historical evidence evenhandedly and with mastery.
 His scholarly efforts will aid us in grasping one of Christianity’s greatest battles with insight and fresh new eyes.
 The Pelagian Controversy allows its protagonists to come to life in a concise and crisp narrative.
 The last chapter is an ecumenical tour de force, for the story winds its way from the revival of the Augustinian position in the Protestant Reformation up to the recent condemnations of ‘neopelagianism’ by the Congregation for the Doctrine of the Faith and Pope Francis.
 Every class in the history of Christian doctrine should assign this remarkable text.”

-—Peter Casarella, University of Notre Dame
+—Peter Casarella, Duke University

 “The fifth-century controversy about sin, grace, free will, and salvation was a complicated affair.
 The Pelagian Controversy helpfully introduces students to the important people involved and explains the key ideas.
 Squires has provided an important and readable piece that links new ideas and old!”